HD Video Workflow in Linux

 Needed Software

 This method relies only on open source software.
-Moreover, the software needed is exactly the same well-polished software that is used on Linux for authoring standard definition DVDs.
+Moreover, the software needed is exactly the same well-polished software used on Linux for authoring standard definition DVDs.

 Capture